-English for Academic Purposes - EAP

-Students who have a first language other than English are eligible to apply for this course.
+English for Academic Purposes - EAP (go back to Contents) Students who have a first language other than English are eligible to apply for this course.
 The course is designed to support access to the senior curriculum, and to prepare students for entry to tertiary institutions.
 Students in this programme regularly gain success in the IELTS, and other international examinations.
 Differentiation of tasks and assessments is provided according to need.
 EL assessments are offered at Levels 2 and 3.
-Students often do this course alongside level 1 English.
+Students often do this course alongside Level 1 English.
 Topics include - How the brain works and learning strategies.
 Learning academic vocabulary.
 Demonstrate understanding of spoken text.
 Read and understand texts.
 Academic writing.

-Internal External UE Reading UE Writing Endorsement

-25 No

-Prerequisites: Available to students at CEFR B1/B2 level who have a first language

-other than Englis other than English.
+Internal External UE Reading UE Writing Endorsement 25 No Prerequisites: Available to students at CEFR B1/B2 level who have a first language other than English.

-Where does this Where does this lead: Nil

-Parental Contribution: Nil

-Days out of School: Nil

-English for Speakers of Other Languages - ESOL

-Students who have a first language other than English are eligible to apply for this course.
+Where does this lead: Nil Estimated Parental Contribution: Nil Days out of School: Nil English for Speakers of Other Languages - ESOL (go back to Contents) Students who have a first language other than English are eligible to apply for this course.
 The course is designed to support access to the curriculum and help students develop English for interpersonal interaction.
 Assessments at Foundation Level 1 and Level 1 are offered.
 Topics include - Complete basic forms on familiar topics.
 Read and understand simple texts on familiar topics.
 Demonstrate understanding of simple spoken information on familiar topics.

-Internal External UE Reading UE Writing Endorsement

-28 No

-Prerequisites: Available to students at CEFR A1/A2 level who have a first language
+Internal External UE Reading UE Writing Endorsement 28 No Prerequisites: Available to students at CEFR A1/A2 level who have a first language other than English Where does this lead: English for Academic Purposes Estimated Parental Contribution: Nil

-other than Englis sh

-Where does this lead: English for Academic Purposes

-Parental Contribution: Nil

-Days out of School: Nil

-Food Technology - FTE1

-Level 1 Food Technology is an achievement standard course where students engage with the technological process to design and create a range of dishes.
+Food Technology - FTE1 (go back to Contents) Level 1 Food Technology is an achievement standard course where students engage with the technological process to design and create a range of dishes.
 The emphasis is on creation, adaptation, and developing culinary knowledge and skills.
 Students will utilize skills developed in 10FTE to document their progress and develop outcomes.
 Applying literacy will be essential.
 Topics include: Using the technological process to make food for an authentic context; documenting experimentation and materials testing on a range of ingredients; showing understanding of techniques and how they can be applied to different food products; Whanaungatanga - working together and sharing a connectedness in the process and the preparation of kai for others.
 Internal External UE Reading UE Writing Endorsement 10 5 Yes Prerequisites: Satisfactory completion of the Year 10 Food Technology programme or with the approval of the Teacher in Charge.
-Where does this lead: Level 2 Catering and Hospitality Parental Contribution: \$165 Days out of School: 4

-French - FRE1

-The aim of the course is to develop confidence in speaking and writing French and to learn more about French life and culture.
+Where does this lead: Level 2 Catering and Hospitality Estimated Parental Contribution: \$190 for take-home components.
+Days out of School: 4 French - FRE1 (go back to Contents) The aim of the course is to develop confidence in speaking and writing French and to learn more about French life and culture.
 Students will also be invited to take part in a Bastille Day celebration dinner, and a trip to the cinema.
 Topics include: Demonstrate understanding of spoken French; Interact using spoken French and communicate personal information and opinions on different situations.
 Demonstrate understanding of French written and visual texts.
 Write a variety of texts for genuine purposes to communicate in French.

-Internal External UE Reading UE Writing Endorsement

-10 10 Yes

-Prerequisites: Successful completion of Year 10 French

-Where does this lead: Level 2 French

-Parental Contribution: Nil
+Internal External UE Reading UE Writing Endorsement 10 10 Yes Prerequisites: Successful completion of Year 10 French Where does this lead: Level 2 French Estimated Parental Contribution: Nil

-Days out of School: Nil